satabios/satabios.github.io/_pages/about.md

 ---
 Hi, There.
 I Am Sathyaprakash Narayanan.

-I am a Computer Vision Researcher interested in Deep Learning, Reinforcement Learning, Neuromorphic Engineering.
+I am a Computer Vision Researcher interested in Deep Learning and Neuromorphic Engineering.
 If you are curious feel free to dive into my publications and patents at [Google Scholar](https://scholar.google.com/citations?user=rI5VHWoAAAAJ&hl=en&oi=ao).
 You can catch up on my kaggle achievements on [Kaggle](https://www.kaggle.com/satabios).
 Browse my visual depection on [Instagram](https://www.instagram.com/brat_rat.sathya/).

 Fast-forward to today, I'm working as a ***Machine Learning Scientist*** at [Lytx](https://www.lytx.com/en-us/).
 Also in the past I’ve had the privilege of working at, [NeuRonICS Lab](https://labs.dese.iisc.ac.in/neuronics/); IISc, Bangalore and at [Great Learning](https://www.greatlearning.in/), Bangalore.